Before You Write the Resume

 - lab equipment and techniques

-As a Columbia undergrad or grad student, you’ve been exposed to the liberal arts, humanities, and social sciences.
+As a Columbia undergraduate, you’ve been exposed to the liberal arts, humanities, and social sciences.
 You may also have been involved in activities, organizations, or volunteer work in which you developed non-technical skills that are attractive to employers.
 In your bullet point statements you can showcase soft skills such as:

 - leadership skills